pivotal/docs-tap/cli-plugins/apps/usage.md

 ## <a id='changing-clusters'></a> Changing Clusters

 The Apps CLI plugin uses the default context that you set in the kubeconfig file to connect to the cluster.
-To switch clusters, use kubectl to set the [default context](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/).
+To switch clusters, use kubectl to set the default context.
+For more information, see [Configure Access to Multiple Clusters](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/).

 ## <a id='checking-update-status'></a>Checking Update Status

 You can use the Apps CLI plugin to create or update a workload.
 After you've successfully submitted your changes to the platform, the CLI command exits.
-Depending on the changes you submitted, it may take time for them to be executed on the platform.
+Depending on the changes you submitted, it might take time for them to be executed on the platform.
-Run [`tanzu apps workload get`](command-reference/tanzu_apps_workload_get.md) to check the status of your changes.
+Run `tanzu apps workload get` to check the status of your changes.
+For more information on this command, see [Tanzu Apps Workload Get](command-reference/tanzu_apps_workload_get.md).

 ## <a id='yaml-files'></a> Working with YAML Files

-In many cases, workload lifecycles can be managed through CLI commands, but there may be cases where you want to manage a workload by using a `yaml` file.
+In many cases, you can manage workload lifecycles through CLI commands, but there might be cases where you want to manage a workload by using a `yaml` file.
 The Apps CLI plugin supports using `yaml` files.

 The plugin is designed to manage **one workload** at a time.
 When you manage a workload by using a `yaml` file, that file must contain a single workload definition.